 - A single array of sensors provides continuous detection across the full width of a conveyor

-- Smart Sensors are easily able to identify material on fast-moving conveyors thanks to nnnn Hz sensing frequency
+- Smart Sensors are easily able to identify material on fast-moving conveyors thanks to 1000 Hz sensing frequency

 - Industry-standard IO-Link connectivity provides a single interface to the machine control system